-YOUTH
+YOUTH:

-- The Tukimut Afterschool program has kids learning about her culture, participating in recreation and at activities - Through our programs for older youth we have students learning about educational and employment opportunities. - The youth in our social enterprise/arts program are learning how to throat sing, paint, drum and carve and how to market and sell their art.
+- The Tukimut Afterschool program has kids learning about their culture, participating in recreation and art activities, with Let's Talk Science coming in monthly for special science experiments. - Through our programs for older youth we have students learning about educational and employment opportunities, with several students now on honor roll - The youth in our social enterprise/arts program are learning how to throat sing, paint, drum and carve and how to market and sell their art.

-- Through our Bridging the Gap program we are offering one to one support for students. - System Navigator is working with youth with mental health issues and their families to ensure that all service providers are supporting the health and well-being of the youth. - Through our youth programs children are accessing recreational programs such as swimming thanks to the I Love to Program and our partnership with the City of Ottawa.
+- Through our Bridging the Gap program we are offering one to one support for students. - System Navigator is working with youth with mental health issues and their families to ensure that all service providers are supporting the health and well-being of the youth and Integrated Plan of Care (AIPC). - Through our youth programs children are accessing recreational programs such as swimming thanks to the I Love to Program and our partnership with the City of Ottawa.